Auaké people

-Auaké is a Native South American nation of the Amazon rainforest of Venezuela and Brazil.
-They were sedentary slash-and-burn farmers, which requires periodic relocation as soil becomes exhausted, and were also hunters, fishers and gatherers.
+The Auaké are an Indigenous people of the Amazon rainforest of Venezuela and Brazil.
+They were historically sedentary slash-and-burn farmers, and were also hunters, fishers and gatherers.
 They speak Arutani.
 Heavily influenced culturally by the Carib, they adopted agriculture sometime after the 16th century, and further acculturation followed European contact.
 They are found along the Paragua River and are now considered a subgroup of the Shiriana people.
-In 1998 they numbered just 30 in Venezuela and 22 native language speakers in Brazil.
+In 2011, 20 Arutani people self-identified themselves in Venezuela; only eight of them claimed to speak the language.